CiscoTestAutomation/DevNetAutomationExchange/ShutAllInterface/README.md

 ## Installation

 This script requires pyATS.
-Follow this [guide](https://developer.cisco.com/docs/pyats-getting-started/) on how to install it and get started with it.
+Follow the instruction on the [previous page](../README.md).

 Then you will need a Testbed file.
 Follow this [guide](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/manageconnections.html#) on how to create one.

-A testbed file is a way to represent your device.
-It contains the device name, credentials and ip address on how to reach it.
+A testbed file is a way to represent your devices.
+It contains the devices name, credentials and ip address on how to reach it.
+You can find a testbed example [here](testbed.yaml).

 ## Usage